A professional reads the 'Business' section of a newspaper, displaying financial market data.

 Challenges of RFPs

-Despite their value, RFPs also pose challenges:
+RFPs also come with challenges:

 • Administrative burden: drafting and reviewing RFPs can be time-intensive.